Search Component - Autocomplete and Dropdown Test

 Reviews0 (0)

-What is Probate Law?
+What Is Probate Law?

-The Probate Process in Pennsylvania
+The Process of Probate in Pennsylvania

 The probate process in Pennsylvania typically begins when a family member or the executor of the will files a petition with the local court.
 The court oversees the entire procedure to ensure that the distribution of assets is handled correctly.
 While specific steps may differ slightly depending on the complexity of the estate, the process generally includes the following stages: